We make the Arizona economics standards accessible and fun to teach!

-The Arizona Department of Education curriculum standards require teaching economics in every grade as part of Social Studies Strand 5.
+The NEW Arizona Department of Education Social Sciences Standards require teaching economics in every grade.
 Are you fulfilling the requirement?
 If not, this program is for you!

 - Do you feel shaky in economics?